rust-lang/book/second-edition/nostarch/chapter15.md

 The reason that the `Deref` trait is important to the smart pointer pattern is that smart pointers can then be treated like regular references and used in places that expect regular references.
-We don't have to redefine methods and functions to take smart pointers explicitly, for example.
+We don’t have to redefine methods and functions to take smart pointers explicitly, for example.

 ## The `Drop` Trait Runs Code on Cleanup

-The other trait that's important to the smart pointer pattern is the `Drop` trait. `Drop` lets us run some code when a value is about to go out of scope.
+The other trait that’s important to the smart pointer pattern is the `Drop` trait. `Drop` lets us run some code when a value is about to go out of scope.
 Smart pointers perform important cleanup when being dropped, like deallocating memory or decrementing a reference count.
 More generally, data types can manage resources beyond memory, like files or network connections, and use `Drop` to release those resources when our code is done with them.
-We're discussing `Drop` in the context of smart pointers, though, because the functionality of the `Drop` trait is almost always used when implementing smart pointers.
+We’re discussing `Drop` in the context of smart pointers, though, because the functionality of the `Drop` trait is almost always used when implementing smart pointers.